 Taking control of the primitive mind isn’t easy.
-To do this you must find the programming that is affecting it.
+To do this, you must find the programming that is affecting it.
 Sometimes it is unhealthy thought scripts of our personality.
-However, more than likely the problem is with the programming of the cultural narrative.
+It’s more likely the problem is with the programming made by the cultural narrative.

-The best tool to help reprogram our thoughts which affect our primitive mind is with the Enneagram Personality Profile.
+The best tool to help reprogram our thoughts, which affect our primitive mind is the Enneagram Personality Profile.